Marylebone station: Accidents

 On 28 March 1913, a train leaving for High Wycombe collided with another arriving from Leicester, killing one passenger and injuring 23 people on the incoming train.
 The cause was blamed on the intermediate starter signal being lowered before the main starter was ready; the view of the latter was obscured by the smoke.

 On 11 December 2015, a train pulling into the station caught fire, causing it to be evacuated.
 The cause was believed to be a fault in its air conditioning unit.

 London Underground

-On the London Underground, Marylebone is on the Bakerloo line between Edgware Road and Baker Street stations, along with the main line station above.
-It is located in London fare zone 1.
+On the London Underground, Marylebone is on the Bakerloo line between Edgware Road and Baker Street stations, along with its mainline station above.
+It is situated in London fare zone 1.
 Access is via escalators from the main line station concourse, which houses the Underground station's ticket office.
 Until 2004, a wooden escalator led into the station, one of the last on the London Underground system that had not been replaced as a consequence of the King's Cross fire in 1987.